Operation options

 andoutput_format

-options have priority overformat
+options take priority overformat

 (false) — sets thecpu_limit